-- All staff sharing a philosophy of education attesting that every student can learn and be successful. - Teachers use appropriate support strategies to address students' strengths, challenges, and areas for growth. - Teachers recognize and respond to specific learning needs of individual or small groups of students. - Teachers and administration collaborate with Division and community specialists to design programming and provide targeted support to assist with student growth and achievement. - Staff Professional Learning Universal Design for Learning teacher planning that considers student needs and helps all students succeed.
+- Use of the Division Optimal Learning Framework as a guide for improved consistency and understanding using differentiation and strategies to meet the needs of all students. - All staff believing in a philosophy of education that attests that every student can learn and be successful. - Teachers use appropriate support strategies to address students' strengths, challenges, and areas for growth. - Teachers recognize and respond to specific learning needs of individual or small groups of students. - Teachers and administration collaborate with Division and community specialists to design programming and provide targeted support to assist with student growth and achievement. - Staff Professional Learning Universal Design for Learning teacher planning that considers student needs and helps all students succeed. - Monthly collaborative time for teachers to meet as a cohort to support differentiation to meet varied student needs. - Staff implementing planning for diversity strategies and suggestions from Shelley Moore's previous learning sessions.